ClarisseSan/ShoeStore/README.md

       * Shoe Size - DONE
       * Description - DONE
     * A Cancel button with an action to navigate back to the shoe list screen - DONE
-    * A Save button with an action to navigate back to the shoe list screen and add a new Shoe to the Shoe View Model - PENDING
+    * A Save button with an action to navigate back to the shoe list screen and add a new Shoe to the Shoe View Model - DONE

 12. Make sure you can’t go back to onboarding screens - DONE

-13. In the Shoe List screen: ---------------- TODO
+13. In the Shoe List screen:

     * Use an Activity level ViewModel to hold a list of Shoes (use by activityViewModels) - DONE
     * Observe the shoes variable from the ViewModel - DONE